Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Conclusions

-In this paper, we have proposed multi-UAV networks supported by an IRS panel to enhance the network performance.
-To maximise the EE of the considered networks, the transmit power at the UAV and the phaseshift matrix at the IRS were jointly optimised by using the DDPG method and PPO technique in a centralised approach.
+In this paper, we have proposed multi-UAV networks supported by a RIS panel to enhance the network performance.
+To maximise the EE of the considered networks, the transmit power at the UAV and the phase-shift matrix at the RIS were jointly optimised by using the DDPG method and PPO technique in a centralised approach.
 Moreover, to reduce the network's delay and the power for exchanging the information, we proposed parallel learning for the optimisation problem.
 The results suggested that we can deploy the DRL algorithms for the real-time optimisation with impressive results compared to other baseline schemes.
-For the future work, we will improve the model with multiple IRS panel and cooperative communications with an fully autonomous ability in the futures.
+For the future work, we will improve the model with multiple RIS panel and cooperative communications with an fully autonomous ability in the futures.